 The Cloud Controller (CC) directs the deployment of applications.
-To push an app to Cloud Foundry, you target the Cloud Controller.
+To push an app to CFAR, you target the Cloud Controller.
 The Cloud Controller then directs the Diego Brain through the CC-Bridge components to coordinate individual Diego cells to stage and run applications.

 To keep applications available, cloud deployments must constantly monitor their states and reconcile them with their expected states, starting and stopping processes as required.

 The nsync, BBS, and Cell Rep components work together along a chain to keep apps running.
 At one end is the user.
 At the other end are the instances of applications running on widely-distributed VMs, which may crash or become unavailable.